 6 min read · Cost

-Pre-construction planning
+Pre-construction planning and HOA

-Pre-completion walkthrough
+Pre-completion and final walkthrough

 Homeowner re-side checklist phases